-Please join us for a day of presentations and discussion on the current work of students and independent scholars who have taken part in Northwestern University’s Paris Program in Critical Theory.
+A day of presentations and discussion on the work of students and independent scholars who have taken part in Northwestern University’s Paris Program in Critical Theory.
 Every Fall, the Paris Program, directed by professor Samuel Weber, brings together an international array of doctoral candidates from diverse departments to engage in the close reading of a text while persuing independent research.
 This journée d’études extends this academic community abroad by providing the occasion for participants to regroup in a semi-formal setting to discuss the year’s work.

 The organizer would like to thank Samuel Weber as well as M. Eloi Fiquet, director of the Ecole des hautes études en Sciences Sociales, for making this event possible.

 For more information, please contact Lily Woodruff at email@example.com

 10-10:45 Vladimir Cepciansky “Deconstruction and the Danger of Agelastic Evangelists”

 10:45-11:30 Miriam Jerade “Violence and Derrida”

 11:45 – 12:30 Charles Coustille “The unfinished thesis of Charles Péguy”

 12:30 – 1:15 Jennifer Croft “The Moral Borges”

 1:15 – 2:15 Lunch